-Hunter didn't tell, but the news got out anyway:Wild was not a used-to-be woman whose neck cane cutters liked to imagine under the blade, or a quick and early stop for hard-headed children.
+The old man didn't tell, but the news got out anyway: Wild was not a used-to-be-woman whose neck cane cutters liked to imagine under the blade, or a quick and early stop for hard-headed children.
 She was out there--for real.
-Someone saw Hunter jump, grab his shoulder and, when he turned around to gaze at the canefield, murmur to himself "Wild.
+Someone saw Hunters Hunter jump, grab his shoulder and, when he turned around to gaze at the canefield, he murmured loud enough to hear, "Wild.
 Dog me, if it ain't Wild."
-The pregnant girls just sighed at the news and went on swseeping and sprinkling the dirt yards, and the young men sharpened their blades for real.
+The pregnant girls just sighed at the news and went on sweeping and sprinkling the dirt yards, and the young men sharpened their blades til the edges whistled.
 But the old men started dreaming.
-Like Hunter, they remembered when she came, what she looked like, why she stayed and that city Negro she set so much store by.
+Like Hunter, they remembered when she came, what she looked like, why she stayed and that city man she set so much store by.

 Not too many people saw the city man.
 The first wasn't Hunter who was off on some long trek looking for enough fox to sell.
-The first was Betty's boy, Honor.
-He was looking in on Hunter's place while he was gone, and on one of the days he stopped by--to do a little weeding maybe and see if the chickens were still alive--it had rained all morning.
-Sheets of it make afternoon rainbows ev erywhere.
-He told his mother Betty that the whole cabin was rainbowed and when the man came out the door, Honor looked at his wet yellow hair and creamy skin, though Hunter had come back dead.
-He stood there with his lips open waiting for the spirit thing to do some spirit thing, but all he got was a "Hey, there!
-You!
-Give me a hand?"
-Honor helped him get the carriage into the shed and stayed around to answer the man's questions.
-But he didn't get to see inside, or weed, and he learned the man's name weeks later when Hunter got back.
-Golden Gray.
+The first was Patty's boy, Honor.
+He was looking in on Hunter's place while he was gone, and on one of the days he stopped by-to do a little weeding maybe and see if the chickens were still alive-it had rained all morning.
+Sheets of it made afternoon rainbows everywhere.
+Later he told his mother that the whole cabin was rainbowed and when the man came out the door, and Honor looked at his wet yellow hair and creamy skin, he thought a ghost had taken over the place.
+Then he realized he was looking at a whiteman and never believed otherwise, even when the proof was there for all the world to see.